Crawl Space Cleanup & Encapsulation Services in Wilton, CT

 Yes.
 Connecticut homeowner policies cover sudden and accidental crawl space damage like burst pipes, storm flooding, and appliance failures.
 Norwalk River basin groundwater infiltration drives most Wilton crawl space insurance claims, particularly for 1700s Cannondale farmhouse fieldstone foundations along the Cherry Lane and Comstock corridors that predate vapor barriers entirely.
 Preventive encapsulation is home improvement and is not covered.
 We submit IICRC-standard documentation directly to your insurer.
 We are not licensed public adjusters and do not negotiate claims.

-Energize CT Home Energy Solutions covers up to 75% off crawl space insulation, air sealing, and vapor barrier work, capped at $10,000 per home.
+Energize CT Home Energy Solutions covers up to 75% off qualifying insulation and air sealing, capped at $10,000 per home.
+Vapor barrier and encapsulation are not on the program eligible measure list, so that portion is quoted separately.
 Wilton Center and Cannondale 1700s farmhouse fieldstone foundation stock qualifies for the program.
-The HES-IE income tier covers 100% of costs for income-eligible households.
+The HES-IE tier raises coverage for income-eligible households to levels the program defines.
 Drum Hill and Belden Hill hillside properties with Norwalk River corridor drainage complexity see the largest energy returns once vapor barrier and R-19 closed-cell foam are in place.

 Most Wilton crawl space encapsulation projects take 3 to 5 days.
 Larger Drum Hill estate properties or properties with heavy rodent contamination in Cannondale can extend to 7 days.
 Humidity readings are verified below 55% before we close the job.